 – A false story leads to collapse.

-An individual’s personal narrative is the architecture upon which their identity sits.
-If the architecture is unstable, no behavioral change can endure because the mind will constantly be trying to unify fragmented pieces of a narrative that either doesn’t exist, is incomplete, or in opposition to itself.
-Most importantly, Continuism posits that just like any other architecture, an individual’s personal narrative can be renovated and reconstructed at will.
+Because an individual’s cognitive narrative is another piece within the architecture upon which their identity sits, if that architecture is unstable no behavioral change can endure because the mind will constantly be trying to unify fragmented pieces of a narrative that either don’t exist, are incomplete, or are in opposition with one another.
+Most importantly, Continuism posits that just like any other architecture, an individual’s personal narrative can be renovated and reconstructed at will, therefore it treats coherent narrative work as essential for any meaningful identity work.
+An individual cannot change their lives until they assess, understand, and either accept or change the story they believe about themselves and their life.

-Continuism recognizes that identity is not purely individual.
-When two aligned individuals cooperate, their probability fields multiply, not add.
+It can follow then that when two aligned individuals share a positive experience or cooperate toward a common goal, their individual probability fields multiply together, not add.
 This is Dyadic Alignment Amplification (DAA).

 DAA explains: